Horseshoes for a class of nonuniformly expanding random dynamical systems on the circle: Introduction and motivation

 Theorem \ref{Teorema} ensures the existence of horseshoe-like dynamics for a family of non-uniformly expanding RDSs.
 Results similar to Theorem \ref{Teorema} were previously obtained in the setting of uniformly hyperbolic RDSs, either mixing on fibers \cite{huang2016ergodic}, or with an equicontinuous or quasi-periodic base \cite{WenHUANG:281}.
 Without assuming hyperbolicity, the existence of a weak horseshoe was established for random dynamical systems with positive topological entropy \cite{https://doi.org/10.1002/cpa.21698}.
 However, weak horseshoes essentially only characterize dynamics with a finite time horizon, whilst our results concern the behaviour for infinite time.

-Theorem \ref{Teorema} is a corollary of Theorem \ref{tea}, which holds for random circle endomorphisms characterized by the following conditions: \begin{enumerate} \item positive Lyapunov exponent; \item sufficiently fast decay of the tail of the annealed distribution of the Lyapunov exponent; \item uniformly expanding interval that is mapped onto the whole circle; \item sufficiently large noise amplitude such that there is a positive probability for any given interval to be eventually mapped onto the whole circle. \end{enumerate} Then, under further mild conditions (for the precise formulation see Section $2$), {\em every pair of disjoint intervals $(I_0,I_1)$ is almost surely an $(\omega,\kappa)$-horseshoe for some $\kappa >1$}.
+Our general result, Theorem \ref{tea}, holds for random circle endomorphisms characterized by the following conditions: \begin{enumerate} \item positive Lyapunov exponent; \item sufficiently fast decay of the tail of the annealed distribution of the Lyapunov exponent; \item uniformly expanding interval that is mapped onto the whole circle; \item sufficiently large noise amplitude such that there is a positive probability for any given interval to be eventually mapped onto the whole circle. \end{enumerate} Then, under further mild conditions we prove that {\em every pair of disjoint intervals $(I_0,I_1)$ is almost surely an $(\omega,\kappa)$-horseshoe for some $\kappa >1$}.
+In particular, these $(\omega,\kappa)$-horseshoes imply chaos in terms of sensitive dependence on initial conditions and positive topological entropy.

+As an application of Theorem \ref{tea}, in Theorem \ref{teb}, we establish horseshoe-like dynamics for predominantly expanding random circle endomorphisms with sufficiently large additive noise.
+In particular, in the absence of noise, the RDS in \eqref{example} becomes the deterministic map